The Smithsonian Castle

 James Henry, the first Secretary of the Smithsonian, is also said to appear in the Castle, dressed in his period attire of a frock coat and cravat.
 Security guards have often seen his ghostly figure roaming the corridors, only for him to vanish when approached.

 No visit to Washington, D.C., is complete without exploring its ghostly past, and the Smithsonian Castle is just one of many haunted sites in this city built on a swamp.
 The city’s historic buildings and neighborhoods are filled with tales of passion, scandal, and unfinished business, making it a place where the spirits of the past still walk among the living.
-Many ghost tours start in Lafayette Square, also known as Tragedy Square, offering a glimpse into the lives and deaths that have left lasting marks on the city.
+D.C. ghost tour usually start in Lafayette Square, also known as Tragedy Square, offering a glimpse into the lives and deaths that have left lasting marks on the city.
+A tour of these haunted spots, including the Smithsonian Castle, is the perfect way to dive deep into D.C.’s eerie history.

 Sources: